-The Risks of Modern Slavery and Human Trafficking in Tiffany's Operations and Supply Chains recognizes that there is the risk that slavery, modern slavery, forced labour, child labour or human trafficking may be used at any level or tier of the luxury good supply chain and that use of migrant labour or unauthorized subcontracted labor is a possibility.
+The Risks of Modern Slavery and Human Trafficking in Tiffany's Operations and Supply Chains more than two decades and continuously assesses human rights risks within its supply chain.
+Tiffany recognizes that there is the risk that slavery, modern slavery, forced labour, child labour or human trafficking may be used at any level or tier of the luxury goods supply chain and that use of migrant labour or unauthorized subcontracted labour is a possibility.
 In particular, sourcing raw materials and working with external manufacturing facilities continue to be areas of high risk that Tiffany closely monitors through its assessment programs.

 Tiffany & Co.
 Limited sources the products it distributes in the UK from Tiffany such that Tiffany and Tiffany & Co.
 Limited share the same product supply chain.
-Tiffany has actively promoted respect for human rights for more than two decades and continuously assesses human rights risks within its supply chain.
-Tiffany
+Tiffany has actively promoted respect for human rights for